mpolden/lftpq/README.md

   -n, --dryrun                Print queue and exit
-  -F, --format=[lftp|json]    Format to use in dryrun mode (default: lftp) -t, --test                  Test and print config -q, --quiet                 Only print errors
-  -v, --verbose               Verbose output
+  -F, --format=[lftp|json]    Format to use in dryrun mode (default: lftp) -t, --test                  Test and print config -q, --quiet                 Do not print output from lftp -v, --verbose               Verbose output.
+Can be specified multiple times

 Help Options:
   -h, --help                  Show this help message